In this information sheet:

 Copyright owners have exclusive rights in relation to the use of their copyright material.
 As a copyright owner you can let (‘license’) someone else exercise one or more of your exclusive rights.
 You can also stop someone from exercising your rights if they do not have your permission.
 Displaying the © notice together with the copyright owner’s name, assists anybody who wishes to use the material by identifying who they need to contact if they want to exercise any of the copyright, such as copying.

-The table below is a plain English summary of the exclusive rights of a copyright owner in relation to the different categories of copyright protected material.
+The table below is a summary of the exclusive rights of a copyright owner in relation to the different categories of copyright protected material.
 X indicates that the copyright owner has the exclusive right:

 |Exclusive Rights||Literary works||Artistic|